About

 Raquel Zonia Yrigoyen Fajardo

 Raquel Zonia Yrigoyen Fajardo is a Professor of Law, Pontifical Catholic University of Peru and founding member of the Instituto Internacional de derecho y Sociedad-IIDS.
-Professor Yrigoyen Farajdo is a collaborator on the Indigenous peoples and cultural heritage international research and capacity-building initiative in the first phase (2019-2022) of the UNESCO Chair program.
+Professor Yrigoyen Farajdo is a collaborator on the Indigenous peoples and cultural heritage international research and capacity-building initiative in the second phase (2023-2027) of the UNESCO Chair program.

 ‘Culture is the essence of being human.’